 With our area marked out in paint, we also add a red chalk line to ensure the exact starting point for each blower test.
 Our custom rig ensured that every blower nozzle kept the same angle.
 We also kept the tip at the same height off the ground for each test.
 We turned them on and took the maximum width and multiplied by the length.
 Each of the blowers ran for the exact same length of time.

-Determining the Best Backpack Blower Value
+The Best Backpack Blower Value Starts with Price

 Interestingly enough, with the exception of the battery-powered models, less than $100 separates the most expensive blower from the most economical in the performance category.
 Mind you, that changes once you look at budget models and work your way down the line.
 The most expensive brands ended up being Maruyama and RedMax.
 The least expensive?
 Makita and Echo.